 You can enable pgpro_multiplan in one of the following ways:

-To activate the extension for all backends, set the
+To activate the extension for all sessions, set the

 pgpro_multiplan.mode parameter in the